taap25/taap25.github.io/index.md

 ---
-title: Theory and Applications of Algorithms with Predictions
+title: "TAAP25: Theory and Applications of Algorithms with Predictions"
 ---